 - Coat colors are black with blue highlights, black, or bronze.

-Where to find a Newfoundland for sale
+Where to find a Newfoundland

 Newfs are purebred dogs and breeders charge heavily for them.
 Expect to pay a price of about $1000 or more depending on the breeder, your puppy’s bloodline, coat color, and location.
 Newfs need plenty of room to run and play, so make sure you have a sizable yard before considering a Newf for a pet.